Colby cheese: Character

-Colby is a semi-hard cheese.
+Colby is a semihard cheese.
 Its washed-curd process produces a moister and softer texture than cheddar.
-The reduced acidity of the curd results in a mild and milky flavor and it gets its orange color from annatto.
-Compared to more crumbly cheeses such as Cheshire, Colby is relatively elastic because its whey is drained at a high pH.
-The standard of identity in the United States, according to Title 21 of the Code of Federal Regulations, dictates that Colby must have a moisture content of 40% or less and that the solids content must contain at least 50% milkfat.
-In practice, the solids content is typically 52–53%, resulting in a total fat content of 31–32%, and the salt content is usually 1.5–1.8%.
+The reduced acidity of the curd results in a mild and milky flavor, with its orange coloring derived from annatto.
+Compared to more crumbly cheeses such as an English Cheshire, Colby is relatively elastic because its whey is drained at a high pH.
+The standard of identity in the United States, according to Title 21 of the Code of Federal Regulations, dictates that Colby must have a moisture content of 40% or less and that the solids content must contain at least 50% milkfat, resulting in a minimum 30% total fat content of the cheese.
+In practice, the solids content is typically 52–53%, with a total fat content of 31–32%, and salt content of 1.5–1.8%.
 Compared to cheddar, the calcium content is slightly lower.
 Traditional Colby has an open texture with irregular holes.
 This aspect used to be required by its standard of identity in Wisconsin, but the requirement was removed due to vacuum packaging removing the holes from the cheese and creating a compact texture.

 The higher moisture content of Colby compared to cheddar leads to a weak body and it does not keep its quality for as long.
 It often develops a bitter taste and becomes extremely soft after 100 days, and is typically recommended to be consumed within three months.
-Foodborne bacteria including Listeria monocytogenes, Staphylococcus aureus, and Salmonella are more likely to grow in cheeses with a moisture content greater than 50% than in hard or semi-hard cheeses like Colby.
+Foodborne bacteria including Listeria monocytogenes, Staphylococcus aureus, and Salmonella species are less likely to grow in hard or semihard cheeses such as Colby, with a moisture content less than 50%.

 Uses and derivatives

-Because of its mild flavor, Colby is seldom used in cooking.
-Instead, it is typically used as a table cheese and in snacks, sandwiches, and salads.
+Because of its mild flavor, Colby is typically used as a table cheese and in snacks, sandwiches, and salads.
 It can also be grated and combined with other cheeses for use on pizza.